Online and On The Line: Democracy in the Age of Machine Intelligence

 implicit bias in AI models and systems

 At the end of the three day programme, participants will be asked to write a position paper/ blog presenting their reflections on specific case-studies that explore the implications of automated decision making on democracy.
 Top 3 papers/blogs will be featured on the CITAPP website.

 This year’s winter school will be held completely online.
 The sessions will be conducted between 9 am and 5 pm every day.
-Detailed schedule of the programme will be available by 1st week of December 2020.
+Click here to view the tentative schedule.
+Click here to view CITAPP Winter School 2020 FAQs

 Anybody with a Bachelor’s degree in any discipline may apply.
 Students who are in the final year of their Bachelor’s degree may also apply.
 Working professionals employed in the government, corporate and not-for-profit sectors are also encouraged to apply.
 There is no application fee.
 Selected candidates will have to register for attending the Winter School.
 Registration Fee is Rs.
 1000/.
 To apply, please fill in the application form.
 Applications must be submitted by 27th November 2020.
 Accepted candidates will be notified by 30th November 2020.
 The last date for accepted candidates to register and confirm their participation is December 4, 2020.